How to Season Cast Iron Cookware So It Lasts Forever

 Seasoning: Cast iron’s secret sauce

 The surface of cast iron cookware is made up of microscopic imperfections.
-When oils are heated on its surface, they bond to the imperfections and create a smooth plastic-like surface.
-This chemical reaction is known as polymerization and the non-stick layer that forms is what is commonly referred to as the pan’s “seasoning”.
+When oils are heated on its surface, they bond to the imperfections and create a smooth, plastic-like surface.

 This seasoning can be built up or worn down over time.
-You’ll be able to tell if your cast iron is losing its seasoning because the glossy surface will turn matte and food will start stick to the pan.
+You’ll be able to tell if your cast iron is losing its seasoning because the glossy surface will turn matte and food will start sticking to the pan.

 A few common ways cast iron cookware can lose their seasoning are:

-↠ Excessive scouring and/or using really harsh detergents while cleaning
+• Excessive scouring and/or using really harsh detergents while cleaning

-↠ Water corrosion from putting away a pan that’s still wet
+• Water corrosion from putting away a pan that’s still wet

-↠ Cooking highly acidic foods for extended periods of time (the less likely reason)
+• Cooking highly acidic foods for extended periods of time (the less likely reason)

 But thankfully, it’s never too late to restore your seasoning!
 Read on to learn how to season a new pan or restore the seasoning on an older one.